JustinSDK/dotSCAD/docs/lib-rotate_p.md

 	            sphere(1);
 	}

-The following code have the same effect.
+The following code has the same effect.

 	point = [20, 0, 0];
 	a = [0, -45, 45];